Complete Guide to Internet Provider Fees

 Downgrade Your Internet Plan

-Everyone has a certain budget in mind when it comes to their internet plan, and sometimes, a budget trumps all other internet needs.
-You may have to sacrifice some speed with this route, but downgrading your internet plan can significantly reduce your monthly payment and save you hundreds of dollars in the long run.
-Most providers offer a wide range of speeds, so it’s likely that you have 2-4 options to choose from near you.
+Everyone has a budget when it comes to their internet plan, and sometimes, it will dictate how fast a plan you can get.
+You may have to sacrifice some speed, but downgrading your internet plan can reduce your monthly payment and save you hundreds of dollars in the long run.
+Most providers offer a wide range of speeds, so you likely have several options available to you.

 Potential Savings: $10-$60 per month